xypron/debian-image-lamobo-r1/README.md

-Build Debian SD card image for the Odroid C2
+Build Debian SD card image for the Lamobo R1
 ============================================

-This project provides files to generare a Debian SD card image for the Lamobo R1 on an arm system.
+This project provides files to generare a Debian SD card image for the Lamobo R1 (aka Banana Pi Router and BPI-R1) on an arm system.

 The following command installs the dependencies: